-The MPP Engineering administrators will work with the architects, contractors, local authorities having jurisdiction, etc. during the course of the project to help resolve any issues that may arise.
-MPP Engineering administrators can be contacted at any time to determine the proper timing for these reviews.
+The MPP Engineering Program Administrators will work with members and project representatives (architects, contractors, local authorities having jurisdiction, etc.) during the course of the project to help resolve any issues that may arise with these engineering review activities.
+Members may contact the MPP Engineering Program Administrators at any time to determine proper timing for these reviews.